dhwanishhh/smart-resume-analyzer/README.md

 ✅ Extract structured data (skills, education, experience)
 ✅ Input a job description
 ✅ Score and rank resumes based on similarity to the job description
-✅ View extracted information in real-time (via Colab)
+✅ View extracted information in real-time (via Colab and opened on gradio)

 ---